sgagnon/felix/README.md

 ### Acknowledgements

-Thanks to Amitai Shenhav, Kelly Hennigan, and the Wagner Lab for scripts/MATLAB code snippets that have been used/modified in this repository.
+Code has been compiled from various sources.
+A special thanks to Amitai Shenhav, Kelly Hennigan, the CNI, and the Wagner Lab for scripts/MATLAB code snippets that have been used/modified in this repository.